-Dollhouse Miniatures 1:12 Scale,1:24 Scale OR Others – Some Insights
+Dollhouse Scale: 1:12 Scale,1:24 Scale OR Others – Some Insights

-While using dollhouse miniatures 1:12 scale is most common in the miniature world and most interesting for collectors, there are all kinds of sizes and scales.
 Before you decide which scale of dollhouse miniatures you are going to buy or build, you should determine what skills you want to apply or what your collection is going to be about.

 This will help you figure out the measurements from one scale to any other scale, in cms, but also inches!
 Handy no?

-This scale is used for children’s dollhouses and figures and furniture to play with, like Barbie or Action figures.
 Meaning that 1 inch is equivalent to 6 inches in full size.
 An adult male doll would be 12 inches tall and doorways 15 inches.
 There are some miniaturists that use this scale, but I haven’t seen any yet, have you?

 Re-Ment, a Japanese company that produces plastic toys, also uses this scale for its miniatures toys.

-As I said before, this is the most used and bought scale in the miniature world as hobby crafting or collecting.
-That means that it is the most available on the market to purchase.
-And if you buy dollhouses magazines, watch dollhouse TV, or YouTube clips about making dollhouses or miniatures, it will mostly be on this scale.
+Which means that it is the most available on the market to purchase and the most used.
+And if you buy dollhouse magazines, watch dollhouse TV, or YouTube clips about making dollhouses or miniatures, it will mostly be on this scale.

 I have done some research on how this happened in history and it seems it got accepted as the standard scale because Queen Mary’s dollhouse was built on this scale.